FOLLOW US!

 Header Image: Eclipse of the Sun illustration from the Adler Planetarium’s Collections

-Editor’s Note: This blog was originally published in April 2021 and was updated in August 2023 with more current information.
+Editor’s Note: This blog was originally published in April 2021 and was updated and republished with more current information.

 Lunar Eclipses Explained